 Ineligible Organizations and Programs

-- Non-arts related programs
+- Non-arts related programs.

-- Political organizations, candidates for political office and organizations who’s primary purpose is to influence legislation
+- Political organizations, candidates for political office and organizations who’s primary purpose is to influence legislation.

-- Building or capital campaigns
+- Building (brick and mortar) or capital campaigns.

-- Staffing/administrative costs
+- Staffing/administrative costs.

-- Individuals and organizations that have not fulfilled all previous grant administrative guidelines
+- Individuals and organizations that have not fulfilled all previous grant administrative guidelines.

 - Fraternal organizations, churches or church-related groups with proposals that promote religion or individual doctrine.